2003 Tampa Bay Buccaneers season: Week 15: Houston Texans

 Tampa Bay kept their postseason hopes alive, beating the second-year Texans 16–3, and improving to 7–7 on the year.
 The rainy day saw Thomas Jones take over the primary rushing duties, and run for 134 yards and one score.
 Warren Sapp sat out the game with a strained foot, his first game missed in 73 starts.

 For the second time in five weeks, the Buccaneer defense ended a long streak.
 Dating back to October 19, 2000, Tampa Bay had a streak of 54 consecutive games with a turnover (takeaway).
 Against the Texans, there were no forced turnovers, and the streak fell short of the all-time NFL record (71 by Philadelphia).

 With the victory, Tampa Bay improved to 7–7, and were still in the wild card hunt.

-The Buccaneers would never defeat the Texans again until 2025.
+The Buccaneers would not defeat the Texans again until 2025.